JacobMadeley/cp3407-project-v2024/user_stories/user_story_booking_management.md

 # User story title: Booking Management

-## Priority: 2
+## Priority: high / 2

-As the 'My Hotel' project is intended to be sold to as a service this is a high priority feature of the project and should be implemented in the first iteration.
+As the 'My Hotel' project is intended to be sold as a service this is a high priority feature of the project and should be implemented in the first iteration.

-## Estimation:
+## Estimation: 5

-* Shang-Ze Lin (Andy Lin):
+* Shang-Ze Lin (Andy Lin): 6
-* Callum:
+* Callum: 5
-* Jacob Madeley: 10
+* Jacob Madeley: 8
-* Darcy Kemp:
+* Darcy Kemp: 5

 [//]: # (Any notes on estimation go here)